 Lord Krishna is one of the most beloved characters from Indian Mythology.
 Owing to his mischievousness and tact, his stories are undoubtedly a favorite with all children.
 Even grown-ups have been charmed by his stories for ages.

 We all grew up listening to the stories of clever Krishna.
+He was a master of critical thinking and problem solving in every situation.
 Be it a tale from Krishna’s childhood or from his youth, they all have cast a spell on us.
 So this Janamashtami, revisit your childhood and narrate these wonderful krishna stories to your children:

 Best Krishna Stories for Children